How to Trim Chicken Beaks, Claws, and Spurs

 Spur Trimming

-Cocks use their spurs as weapons for fighting each other and for fighting off predators.
+Roosters use their spurs as weapons for fighting each other and for fighting off predators.
 Most hens have little rudimentary knobs instead of spurs, although some have real spurs that can grow quite long.
-And some hens get pretty feisty, although you’d be hard pressed to find a hen with spurs as lethal as those of an attack rooster.
+And some hens get pretty feisty, although you’d be hard-pressed to find a hen with spurs as lethal as those of an attack rooster.

 The spur is an outgrowth of the leg bone, covered with the same tough keratinous material that makes up claws and beaks.
 The spur starts out as a little bony bump.
 As the rooster matures, the spur gets longer, curves, hardens, and develops a sharp pointed tip.

-Overly long spurs may affect a cock’s ability to walk and to breed and are dangerous to other chickens and to humans.
-Spurs may be trimmed to prevent injury to the bird’s handlers, to prevent the wounding of hens during breeding, to minimize injury in peck-order fights, and to spruce up an older cock for exhibition.
+Overly long spurs may affect a rooster’s ability to walk and to breed, and are dangerous to other chickens and to humans.
+Spurs may be trimmed to prevent injury to the bird’s handlers, to prevent the wounding of hens during breeding, to minimize injury in peck-order fights, and to spruce up an older rooster for exhibition.
 A spur that curls back into the bird’s leg must be trimmed to prevent lameness.

 The tip of a mature spur may be blunted with a Dremel cutting wheel, wire cutters, or a pair of pet toenail clippers and the edges smoothed with a file.
 The Dremel cutting wheel is the best option, as clipping a spur may cause it to crack.